2020 Volume 78 Issue 8

 Polymerization-induced self-assembly (PISA) is one of the most cutting-edge strategies towards the preparation of nanoparticles with a range of morphologies (spheres, worms, vesicles, etc.) as it combines polymerization and self-assembly and thus can afford high solid contents in various media.
 Additionally, nanoparticle morphology can be accurately targeted by adjusting the degree of polymerization of the soluble stabilizer block and the insoluble core-forming block, as well as solid contents in PISA formula.
 Unfortunately, this highly efficient approach is limited to specific polymerization methods, and hence specific monomer types.
 Currently, PISA based on reversible addition-fragmentation chain-transfer polymerization (RAFT) has been well-established for the in situ preparation of a range of nanoparticle morphologies.
 This method is relatively mature especially in the mechanism exploration, morphological control, and characterization, which has important impact to other fields of polymer chemistry.
 However, methacrylates, acrylates, and styrene monomers are often essential for reversible addition-fragmentation chain-transfer polymerization-induced self-assembly (RAFT-PISA), leading to the carbon-carbon backbone, which normally produces nonbiodegradable structures.
 These drawbacks are detrimental in terms of biomedical applications.
 Fortunately, new PISA strategies based on ring-opening polymerizations, including ring-opening metathesis polymerization-induced self-assembly (ROMPISA), ring-opening polymerization of N-carboxy- anhydride-induced self-assembly (NCA-PISA) and radical ring-opening polymerization-induced self-assembly (rROPISA), have been developed to overcome these problems.
 ROMPISA has proven to be an efficient approach for fabricating multifunctional nanoparticles due to its great tolerance for many functional groups.
 Biodegradable nanoparticles, including spheres and vesicles, have been successfully prepared by rROPISA and NCA-PISA.
 Therefore, ring-opening PISA (ROPISA) provides not only new polymerization methods but also new strategies for fabricating biodegradable nanoparticles with a range of monomer species.
 In this perspective, we briefly summarize the current progress and analyze the challenges of ROPISA.
 Finally, we provide a perspective for the further development of ROPISA addressed on the mechanism, monomers and applications, which provides an insight into ROPISA as well as some suggestions and directions for its future research.

-2020, 78(8): 725-732 doi: 10.6023/A20050187
+2020, 78(8): 725-732

 Abstract:

 Anderson type heteropoly acids, also known as Anderson type polyoxometalates, are a kind of important structures in polyoxometalates.
-Their general structural formula can be expressed as [XM6O24]n, in which the core heteroatom X can almost be replaced by almost any metal or nonmetal element in the periodic table.
+Their general structural formula can be expressed as [XM6O24]n-, in which the core heteroatom X can almost be replaced by almost any metal or nonmetal element in the periodic table.
 Due to unique structure easy to be modified with organic ligands and designability, as well as their potential applications in materials, catalysis and medicines, Anderson type heteropoly acids have been widely concerned by researchers.
 In recent years, the application of Anderson type heteropoly acids in organic synthesis has gradually shown great significance for the study of green catalytic process.
 In this paper, the catalytic application of Anderson type heteropoly acids in organic synthesis has been reviewed and summarized according to the structure classification of Anderson type polyoxometalates.
 This will be helpful for the researchers to further study the catalytic application of Anderson heteropoly acids and provides new ideas for the research of green catalysis.

-2020, 78(8): 733-745 doi: 10.6023/A20040115
+2020, 78(8): 733-745

 Abstract: